concoct-rs/concoct/README.md

 Concoct is a framework for user-interfaces in Rust.

 This crate provides a diffing-engine and state management system for any backend.
-Concoct uses static typing to describe your UI at compile-time, which creates an efficient tree without allocations.
+Concoct uses static typing to describe your UI at compile-time to create an efficient tree without allocations.
 Updates to state re-render your application top-down, starting at the state's parent component.